controlplaneio/simulator/docs/terraform-aws-sso.md

 source <(aws configure export-credentials --profile simulator --format env)
 ```

-Be careful with timeouts, as this does not last as long as regular SSO credentials, so source the environment variables
+Be careful with timeouts, as this does not last as long as the SSO credentials, so source the environment variables
 before you run a Terraform or Packer command